Not too fussed about whether your cash comes crisp and clean, or slightly dingy and disturbing?

 4. Clinical trials

 Don’t mind going further than a little haircut for some money?
-Then why not look into clinical trials where you can get your whole body involved and you can get paid £100 per day for your trouble!
+Then look into clinical trials and you can get paid £100 per day for your trouble!

 One of the most difficult parts of the process is finding a clinical trial to take part in.
 What you can do is ask your doctor or a patient organisation if they know of any clinical trials that you may be eligible to join.
 You can also sign up to some websites such as: